Plasma Cell Neoplasms (Including Multiple Myeloma) Treatment (PDQ®): Treatment - Patient Information [NCI] - Treatment Option Overview

 - Plasmapheresis: If the blood becomes thick with extra antibody proteins and interferes with circulation, plasmapheresis is done to remove extra plasma and antibody proteins from the blood.
 In this procedure blood is removed from the patient and sent through a machine that separates the plasma (the liquid part of the blood) from the blood cells.
 The patient's plasma contains the unneeded antibodies and is not returned to the patient.
 The normal blood cells are returned to the bloodstream along with donated plasma or a plasma replacement.
 Plasmapheresis does not keep new antibodies from forming.

-- High-dose chemotherapy with stem cell transplant: If amyloidosis occurs, treatment may include a clinical trial of high-dose chemotherapy followed by stem cell transplant using the patient's own stem cells.
+- High-dose chemotherapy with stem cell transplant: If amyloidosis occurs, treatment may include high-dose chemotherapy followed by stem cell transplant using the patient's own stem cells.

 - Radiation therapy: Radiation therapy is given for bone lesions of the spine.